Ricardosgeral/relier/README.md

 1154	34.5
  778    47.1
 ```
-Below is a graphical representation of that calibration curve (made using tap water).
+Below is a graphical representation of a calibration curve (made using tap water).

 ![turbcalib](Media/images/CalibTurb/turbidity_curve.PNG)

 #### Additional notes for calibration accuracy and repeatability

 - For each new turbidity being calibrated, it is always recommended to do an average of the recorded values.
-- Ensure that the probe (emitter and receiver) are submersed, and there is no air bubbles between them.
+- Ensure that the probe (emitter and receiver) are submersed, and there are no air bubbles between them.
 Air bubbles influence strongly the readings.
-- Avoid direct sunlight on the turbidity probe during the calibration process, which is likely to alter readings.
+- Avoid direct sunlight on the turbidity probe during the calibration process.
+Direct sunlight is likely to alter readings.
 - The ambient light, water temperature and environment conditions (temperature, light and humidity) should be similar to those during the actual tests.
 - If **analog#** is obtained automatically, the interval between readings is the one defined in [General settings](https://github.com/Ricardosgeral/relier/blob/master/README.md#general-settings-page) page.

 ## 7. Data collection
-The *Raspberry Pi*, together with the *acquisition system box*, handles the sensors and gets the data from them.
+The *acquisition system box* handles the sensors and gets the data from them.
 The location where data will be collected is defined  by the user, and depends
 on whether an internet connection is available, and whether a USB drive is plugged in.

 ### 7.1.
 No internet connection

-Data is only stored locally in the *CSV* format and has two possible ways to go:
+Data is only saved locally in the *CSV* format and has two possible ways to go:

 1. *No USB drive* is plugged in  >>
-   Data are stored *only* on the micro SD card, inside folder **/srv/EROSTESTS**.
+   Data are saved *only* on the micro SD card, inside folder **/srv/EROSTESTS**.

 2. A *USB is plugged in* >>
-   Data are stored *only* on the **USB_root_directory**.
+   Data are saved *only* on the **USB_root_directory**.

 #### Additional notes